otijay/cs207/README.md

 # Motion Sensing Pulsating Eyes
 ## The goal of this project is to create a hallowen prop with pulsating eyes that only activate when motion is detected
-The program was written in Arduini and uses two led lights as the eyes and pir motion sensor.
+The program was written in Arduino and uses two led lights as the eyes and pir motion sensor.
 It also prints out when motion is detected

 ## Parts list
 -	Arduino uno